mhajij/Algebraically_Informed_Deep_Nets/README.md

 ## Installation of the repo

-After downloading the repo to your local drive, open the repo folder and then create a new conda env using the following command:
+(1) Download the repo to your local drive.

+(2) Create a new conda env using the following command:

 ```ruby
 conda create -n <env_name> --file aidn_conda_env.txt